STEM Program

 • How reliable are the data on climate change and health?
 Conduct a literature review to assess the available evidence.

-• Countries such as India and Pakistan, that are feeling the impacts of climate change, have fairly weak systems of public health.
+• Countries such as India and Pakistan that are feeling the impacts of climate change have fairly weak public health systems.
 What measures could be taken to improve things?

 • Duration: 12 weeks

-• Target Students: 9-12th grade students interested in medicine, health sciences, public health and/or policy.
+• Target students: 9 to 12th graders interested in medicine, health sciences, public health, and/or policy.